anagha-microsoft/hdi-spark-dr/README.md

 Additionally - the cluster services are constantly heartbeating to notify they are alive and when out of contact beyond configured threshold - will get blacklisted and no jobs are pushed to the same node managers.

-## 2. Architectural considerations for Disaster Recover
+## 2. Architectural considerations for Disaster Recovery